apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 -------
 YARN is known to scale to thousands of nodes.
 The scalability of [YARN](./YARN.html) is determined by the Resource Manager, and is proportional to number of nodes, active applications, active containers, and frequency of heartbeat (of both nodes and applications).
 Lowering heartbeat can provide scalability increase, but is detrimental to utilization (see old Hadoop 1.x experience).
 This document described a federation-based approach to scale a single YARN cluster to tens of thousands of nodes, by federating multiple YARN sub-clusters.
 The proposed approach is to divide a large (10-100k nodes) cluster into smaller units called sub-clusters, each with its own YARN RM and compute nodes.
 The federation system will stitch these sub-clusters together and make them appear as one large YARN cluster to the applications.
 The applications running in this federated environment will see a single massive YARN cluster and will be able to schedule tasks on any node of the federated cluster.
 Under the hood, the federation system will negotiate with sub-clusters resource managers and provide resources to the application.
-The goal is to allow an individual job to “span” sub-clusters seamlessly.
+The goal is to allow an individual job to "span" sub-clusters seamlessly.

 This design is structurally scalable, as we bound the number of nodes each RM is responsible for, and appropriate policies, will try to ensure that the majority of applications will reside within a single sub-cluster, thus the number of applications each RM will see is also bounded.
 This means we could almost linearly scale, by simply adding sub-clusters (as very little coordination is needed across them).
 This architecture can provide very tight enforcement of scheduling invariants within each sub-cluster (simply inherits from YARN), while continuous rebalancing across subcluster will enforce (less strictly) that these properties are also respected at a global level (e.g., if a sub-cluster loses a large number of nodes, we could re-map queues to other sub-clusters to ensure users running on the impaired sub-cluster are not unfairly affected).

-Federation is designed as a “layer” atop of existing YARN codebase, with limited changes in the core YARN mechanisms.
+Federation is designed as a "layer" atop of existing YARN codebase, with limited changes in the core YARN mechanisms.

 Assumptions: